GTBitsOfGood/MapScout/README.md

 **NOTE**: If you are using the Windows command prompt, you will need to manually enter in `yarn run secrets:login` and `yarn run secrets:sync`

-4. Now you can run `npm start` whenever you want to run the app
+4. Now you can run `yarn start` or `npm start` o whenever you want to run the app